Azerbaijani peacekeepers sent to Afghanistan | News.az

 Azerbaijani peacekeepers sent to Afghanistan

-A group of 50 Azerbaijani military personnel was sent to Afghanistan in accordance with the plan and rotation for serving within NATO-led "Resolute Support" mission in Afghanistan, the Azerbaijani Defense Ministry told APA on Tuesday.
+A group of 50 Azerbaijani military personnel has been sent to Afghanistan in accordance with the plan and rotation for serving within the NATO-led "Resolute Support" mission in Afghanistan, Azerbaijan's Defense Ministry told APA on Wednesday.

 The peacekeeping contingent of the Azerbaijani Armed Forces has been serving in Afghanistan since November 20, 2002.